 The Chihuahua is the smallest purebred dog in the world.
 Meaning, they’re perfect playmates for children, right?
 Not so fast.
+Just because they’re small doesn’t mean they’re a match made in heaven.
 There are things a parent should know before bringing back a Chihuahua to a household with kids.

 So are Chihuahuas good with kids?
-While a Chihuahua won’t likely hurt your kids, rowdy and energetic children can potentially hurt the tiny dog.
+While a Chihuahua won’t likely seriously hurt your kids, rowdy and energetic children can potentially hurt the tiny dog.
 Plus, Chihuahuas don’t respond well to rough play and may snap back.
 As such, they’re not ideal for younger kids.
-Though, with training, it’s possible to nurture a loving relationship in the two.
+Though, with training, it’s very possible to nurture a loving relationship between the two.

 Chihuahuas are some of the best companions and lap dogs the canine kingdom has to offer.
 But even so, they are special and need to be treated with respect.
+If you give them respect and love, they will reciprocate it back.
 Let’s examine how these dogs can fit into a home with kids.

 RECOMMENDED: 50 Best Dogs for Kids

 Have you ever walked past a house and out of nowhere a little Chihuahua pops out and starts barking at you?
 You may be 25 times bigger, but that doesn’t stop them!
 We call this the small dog syndrome – as commonly seen in Chihuahuas.